PennLINC/CuBIDS/docs/usage.rst

 The ``_AcqGroupInfo.txt`` file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``_AcqGroupInfo.txt`` file lists all Key Groups that belong to a given Acquisition Group
+The ``_AcqGroupInfo.txt`` file lists all Entity Sets that belong to a given Acquisition Group
 along with the number of sessions each group possesses.

 Visualizing and summarizing metadata heterogeneity
 --------------------------------------------------

-Use ``cubids group`` to generate your dataset's Key Groups and Parameter Groups:
+Use ``cubids group`` to generate your dataset's Entity Sets and Parameter Groups:

 .. code-block:: console